DELL WYSE 5070

 Wall and dual VESA Mounts.jpg

-The wall and arm mounts consists of bent sheetmetal construction.
+There are two designs for both the slim and wide 5070 form factors.
 An additional plate is screwed onto the wall mount to create the arm mount.

 The slim and wide chassis computers are secured within the mount with rubber bumpers.
 A thumbscrew on the mount screws into the computer,